RELIEF: The Changing Landscape of Axial Spondyloarthritis: Current and Emerging Agents for Individualized Treatment

 CREDIT DESIGNATION STATEMENT

-Med Learning Group designates this online activity for a maximum of 1.5 AMA Category 1 Credits™.
+Med Learning Group designates this web-based activity for a maximum of 1.5 AMA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the enduring activity.

 NURSING CREDIT INFORMATION

-Purpose: This program would be beneficial for nurses involved in the long-term treatment and management of patients with axial spondyloarthritis.
+Purpose: This program would be beneficial for nurses involved in the care of patients with axial spondyloarthritis.

 CNE Credits: 1.5 ANCC Contact Hours.

-Ultimate Medical Academy/CCM is accredited as a provider of continuing nursing education by the American Nurses Credentialing.
-Awarded 1.5 contact hour(s) of continuing nursing education of RNs and APNs.
+Ultimate Medical Academy/CCM is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+Awarded 1.5 contact hours of continuing nursing education of RNs and APNs.

 DISCLOSURE POLICY STATEMENT